Sangeet Wedding Photography

 Family celebration during a multi-event Indian wedding in Los Angeles

-Sangeet and Mehndi Photography FAQ
+Sangeet Photography FAQ

 How many hours should we book for a sangeet?
 4–5 hours typically covers arrivals, outfit portraits, the full performance program, and a solid hour of open dancing.